unm-digital-futures/digital-history-review/docs/essays/el-rey-theater.md

 ## **The El Rey Today**
 The El Rey Theater functioning as a Movie Theater, or concert hall specifically, is a wonderful medium for facilitating artistic dissemination.
 Many musicians spanning across all the musical genres have been invited to play for anyone available to go in Downtown Albuquerque.
 The theater prides itself on having brought world renown artists and talent to the city including internationally famous acts from the Chicano Brothers to the Chemical Brothers and more.
 Upon entering the building you'll experience a unique dancefloor made of hardwood and get to see it's historical artwork on the walls.

+{% include figure.html
+class="img-left"
+width="50%"
+caption="Storefront."
+src="digital-history-review/docs/essays/images/el-rey-theater_frontpic_photo7.jpg"
+%}
-{% include juxtapose.html
+{% include figure.html
-image1="digital-history-review/docs/essays/images/el-rey-theater_frontpic_photo7.jpg"
+class="img-right"
+width="50%"
+caption="Marquee."
-image2="digital-history-review/docs/essays/images/El Rey Theater Marquee Photo5.jpg"
+src="digital-history-review/docs/essays/images/El Rey Theater Marquee Photo5.jpg"
-caption="The Marque at different points in history."
 %}